tschm/antarctic/README.md

 #### Fields
-We introduce here two new fields --- one for a Pandas Series and one for a Pandas DataFrame.
+We introduce first two new fields --- one for a Pandas Series and one for a Pandas DataFrame.

 ```python
 from mongoengine import Document, connect